DrRobotmck/installfest_script/readme-further.md

 - we use jQuery and Backbone

-Program in a Unix-like environment.
-Right now we support Mac OSX and Ubuntu.
-We program in a shell: bash/zsh.
-We use a window manager: Spectacle or Unity's built-in tool. we use technologies and a language stack. we use tools and settings and a style guide.
+TODO - we use tools and settings and a style guide.

 ### How do we teach development in WDI?

 language stack
 versions (why important)